apache/netbeans/java/java.lsp.server/vscode/BUILD.md

-# VSNetBeans: A NetBeans based Extension for VSCode
+# VSNetBeans: A NetBeans based Extension for VS Code

 <!--